 This French Strawberry Cake will be your new favorite summertime treat.
-Reminiscent of a classic french apple cake it has a crumb that is sweet and custardy with a top that bakes up light and crumbly.
+Reminiscent of a classic French Apple Cake it has a crumb that is sweet and custardy with a top that bakes up light and crumbly.
 This cake is the perfect way to show off those fresh picked strawberries!

 I have Southern Cast Iron magazine to thank for the original recipe.
 I picked up their Spring 2016 issue because the collection of recipes looked so irresistibly delicious.
 The Strawberry Skillet Cake was the first I chose to make but my cast iron skillet is much bigger than 9-inches in diameter.
 So I decided to see how this cake fared in a traditional 9-inch cake pan.

-- 1 stick unsalted butter, softened
+- 1 stick unsalted butter softened

-- 1 1/4 c. granulated sugar, divided
+- 1 1/4 cup granulated sugar divided

 - 2 large eggs

-- 1 t. vanilla extract
+- 1 tsp vanilla extract

-- 1 1/3 c. all-purpose flour
+- 1 1/3 cup all-purpose flour

-- 1 1/4 t. baking powder
+- 1 1/4 tsp baking powder

-- 1/4 t. salt
+- 1/4 tsp salt

-- 1/2 c. sour cream
+- 1/2 cup sour cream